-Here I'll evavluate the new Gemini 2.0 Flash Thinking model against the MATH Vision dataset using the LLM as a Judge technique.
+Here I'll evaluate the new Gemini 2.0 Flash Thinking model against the MATH Vision dataset using the LLM as a Judge technique.
 I'll show that this new model has impressive state of the art accuracy and just might be the best scoring model available right now.

 Here's a short tutorial on evaluating the estimated casual effect from the recent Maui wildfires on the local unemployment rate using data from the Bureau of Labor Statistics (BLS).
 Rather than measure the correlation or association, here I'll dive into causality using the python implememntation of the CausalImpact library and use the Dynamic Time Warping algorithm from tslearn in an attempt to choose the most similar counties to measure against as controls ( a form of Market Matching ).